Gregory Salcido: Career and controversies as educator

 In the video, Salcido questioned the military's ability to succeed in its ongoing operations in the Middle East, saying, "We all have night-vision goggles, all that kind of stuff, and we can’t freakin’ control these dudes wearing freakin’ robes and chanclas [flip-flops] because we have a bunch of dumbshits over there."
-Salcido also referred to military actions during the Vietnam War as fighting a "bunch of people this freakin’ big throwing rice at us.”
+Salcido also referred to military actions during the Vietnam War as fighting a "bunch of people this freakin' big throwing rice at us."
 He questioned why the school would allow the military to recruit students, saying, "I don’t understand why we let the freakin’ military guys come over here and recruit you at school.
 We don’t have pimps come into school.
 Anyone interested in being a hoe [whore]?"
 According to the student who made the video, Salcido has a history of making anti-military statements.

 As a result of his videotaped comments, Salcido was placed on administrative leave pending the results of an investigation.

-On March 21, 2018, School Board President Aurora Villon announced that the El Rancho Unified School District had voted unanimously on March 20 to terminate Gregory Salcido from his teaching position.
+On March 21, 2018, School Board President Aurora Villon announced that the El Rancho Unified School District had voted unanimously on March 20 to terminate Salcido from his teaching position.

-In April 2018, the El Rancho Unified School District released an official report on Salcido's tenure in the school district and found an ongoing history of questionable and abusive behavior towards students who were pro-military, Christian, LGBT, Anglo-American, and Asian-American.
-One counselor told investigators that they had to move over 25 students from Salcido's classes over the years for the students' well-being, due to berating behavior from Salcido.
-The report also stated that Salcido had used his district-owned computer to save nude images of women; a violation of the district's technology use policies, used corporal punishment in the classroom, used racial slurs, refused to follow district policies and repeatedly lied during the investigation.
+In April 2018, the El Rancho Unified School District released an official report on Salcido's tenure in the school district, which found an ongoing history of questionable and abusive behavior towards students who were pro-military, Christian, LGBT, Anglo-American, and Asian-American.
+One counselor told investigators that they had had to move over 25 students from Salcido's classes over the years for the students' well-being, due to berating behavior from Salcido.
+The report also stated that Salcido had used his district-owned computer to save nude images of women (a violation of the district's technology use policies), used corporal punishment in the classroom, used racial slurs, refused to follow district policies, and repeatedly lied during the investigation.